Carlos Santana Player Props: Pirates vs. Rockies

-The Pittsburgh Pirates, including Carlos Santana (batting .289 in his past 10 games, with five doubles, two home runs, five walks and six RBI), take on starting pitcher Kyle Freeland and the Colorado Rockies at Coors Field, Monday at 8:40 PM ET.
+Carlos Santana -- hitting .282 with four doubles, a home run, four walks and seven RBI in his past 10 games -- will be in action for the Pittsburgh Pirates against the Colorado Rockies, with Jose Urena on the hill, on April 18 at 8:40 PM ET.

-He had a one-hit performance in his previous game (1-for-5) against the Cardinals.
+He racked up three RBI (going 2-for-5 with ) in his last game against the Rockies.

 Carlos Santana Game Info & Props vs. the Rockies